This page lists my holdings as of December 2024 and summarises my overall investing approach.

 A quick overview

-I’d like my portfolio to fund my retirement.
-I’m in the early stages of winding down but I suspect I will be working in some form for at least another decade.
-I plan to stay fully invested after retirement, largely living off my portfolio’s income.
+In short, I’d like my portfolio to fund my retirement.
+I’m in my mid-50s at the moment and I suspect I will be working in some form or another for at least another decade.
+I plan to stay fully invested after I retire, largely living off my portfolio’s income.

 I would class my portfolio as slightly conservative but still capable of decent growth.
 I also want it to be fairly low maintenance, so I lean towards holdings that I can hopefully leave undisturbed for several years at least.